-Fostering a Global Culture to Recruit International Students
+1. Fostering a Global Culture to Recruit International Students

-Colleges can strive to improve the experiences of incoming international students, thus growing valuable word-of-mouth referrals among other benefits, by broadening orientation services and retention tactics.
-Promoting internationalization means providing the pathways for growth, including resources for increasingly culturally diverse students (and staff) on campus to learn from each other.
+Colleges can strive to improve the experiences of incoming international students, thus increasing valuable word-of-mouth referrals and other benefits, by broadening orientation services and retention tactics.
+Promoting internationalization means providing pathways for growth, including resources for increasingly culturally diverse students (and staff) on campus to learn from each other.

 These are all long-term projects demanding visionary leadership – but what can schools do right now for more immediate results?

-Feeling out Markets with PPC for International Student Recruitment
+2. Feeling out Markets with PPC for International Student Recruitment

 Example: The University of Georgia has a custom Chinese landing page for its Intensive English Program to increase the likelihood of generating inquiries from prospective students from China.

-Search and Mobile Trends for International Student Recruitment
+3. Search and Mobile Trends for International Student Recruitment

-Optimizing Your Website to Recruit International Students
+4. Optimizing Your Website for Recruiting International Students

-Right-to-left languages like Arabic require the appropriate fonts and additional “rtl” tags at the top level block element.
+Right-to-left languages like Arabic require the appropriate fonts and additional “rtl” tags at the top-level block element.
 Content using Chinese characters and other logographic languages presents the additional challenge of modifying the page layout and structure to accommodate the unique condensed properties.
 While providing content in multiple languages can be complex, it can go a long way to effectively communicating with foreign prospective students and, perhaps even more so, their parents.
-Ensure that users can easily navigate between available translations – the clearest way is to prominently display the language name written in that language at the top of the webpage:
+Ensure that users can easily navigate between available translations – the most precise way is to prominently display the language name written in that language at the top of the webpage:

-Even if you have multiple international websites, avoid auto-directing based on a user’s IP address as it will irritate prospects and inhibit Google’s crawlers from discovering your sites.
+Even if you have multiple international websites, avoid auto-directing based on a user’s IP address, as it will irritate prospects and inhibit Google’s crawlers from discovering your sites.

-Content and Social Media Considerations for International Student Recruitment
+5. Content and Social Media Considerations for International Student Recruitment

-Lead Conversion Tactics for Recruiting International Students
+6. Lead Conversion Tactics for Recruiting International Students

 - Address the student by name